cidertool/cider/docs/configuration.md

       # Copyright text
       copyright: ''
       # Earliest release date, in Go's RFC3339 format.
 Set to null to release
-      # as soon as
-      # is permitted by the release type.
+      # as soon as is permitted by the release type.
       earliestReleaseDate: null
       # Release type.
 Valid values: "manual", "afterApproval", "scheduled"
       releaseType: afterApproval
       # Indicates whether phased release is enabled
       enablePhasedRelease: true
-      # Information about an app's IDFA declaration
+      # Information about an app's IDFA declaration.
+Omit or set to null to declare to
+      # Apple that your app does not use an IDFA.
-      idfaDeclaration: null
+      idfaDeclaration:
+        # Indicates that the app attributes user action with previous ads
+        attributesActionWithPreviousAd: false
+        # Indicates that the app attributes user installation with previous ads
+        attributesAppInstallationToPreviousAd: false
+        # Indicates that the app developer will honor Apple's guidelines around tracking when
+        # the user has chosen to limit ad tracking.
+        honorsLimitedAdTracking: false
+        # Indicates that the app serves ads
+        servesAds: false
       # Routing coverage resource
-      routingCoverage: null
+      routingCoverage:
+        # Path to an asset, relative to the current directory. (required)
+        path: assets/store/coverage.json
       # Details about an app to share with the App Store reviewer.
       reviewDetails:
         # Point of contact for the App Store reviewer.